Hotel Torni

 Hotel Torni (lit.
-'Hotel Tower') is a historical hotel located in Kamppi, Helsinki, Finland, and a part of the Sokos Hotels chain.
+'Hotel Tower', officially Solo Sokos Hotel Torni) is a historical hotel located in Kamppi, Helsinki, Finland, and a part of the Sokos Hotels chain.
 When opened in 1931, it became the tallest building in Finland, a position it maintained until the completion of the new Neste headquarters in neighboring Espoo in 1976.
 It remained the tallest building in Helsinki until it was overtaken by Itäkeskuksen maamerkki in 1987.
 The interior of the building was completely renovated in 2005.
 It is located in central Helsinki, in the so-called Helsinki Design District.

 History

 The hotel was designed by Finnish architects Bertel Jung & Valter Jung in 1928, and has 14 stories.

-The construction of the tower was connected with the skyscraper projects planned in Helsinki during the 1920s.
-The building was completed in March 1931, even before an official permit had been granted.
-Upon its completion, it stood as the tallest building in Helsinki and was considered, for its time, a skyscraper.
-It remains to this day one of the highest hotels in Finland.